salar-shdk/hilbert_img_opengl/README.md

 # hilbert_img

-This project creates a hilbert curve and sets the colors according to the given image.
+This project creates a hilbert curve and sets the colors according to the given image and draws it using opengl.
 For example consider we are using this picture.

 ![img](https://user-images.githubusercontent.com/33146532/195764634-1e96fb2c-d020-4ac5-a460-ab45b88e7239.jpg)